Posted by Robert Half on 19 October 2016

 Securing a qualification through the Chartered Institute of Management Accountants (CIMA) can undoubtedly give your finance career a real boost.
 Becoming CIMA qualified shows you have the skills and knowledge needed to work in various business and finance roles, not just accountancy jobs.
-Being a member of the world’s largest professional body of management accountants - with 227,000 members and students in 179 countries - gives you extra credibility and status as a professional.
+Being a member of the world’s largest professional body of management accountants - with more than 229,000 members and students in 176 countries - gives you extra credibility and status as a professional.
+With the new association with the Chartered Global Management Accountant (CGMA) asssociation, there are added benefits of being part of a world-wide communication of over 600,000 finance professionals.

 If you have a CIMA qualification, or deciding whether to choose a CIMA vs ACCA qualification, here are five key points to remember: